heremaps/msdkui-android/Documentation/Guides/ContributionGuide.md

 >**Note:** You can also build the lib from within Android Studio.
 Open the MSDKUIKit Android project and open the Gradle "Tool Windows" to see all available Gradle tasks.
 Select and execute the `:MSDKUILib:assemble` task.

-### Building the MSDKUI API Reference from Command Line
+### Building the MSDKUI API Reference from the Command line

 To generate the MSDKUI API Reference, navigate to the _MSDKUIKit_ folder and run: